Resources and Reporting Options

-Under the Policy on Sexual Misconduct, all other Northwestern employees (such as advisers and faculty) or their agents (such as resident directors abroad), are obligated to report sexual misconduct abroad that they observe or are told about to the Title IX Coordinator or Deputy Title IX Coordinator for Students.
+Under the Policy on Sexual Misconduct, all other Northwestern employees (such as advisers and faculty) or their agents (such as resident directors abroad), are obligated to report sexual misconduct abroad that they observe or are told about using the Sexual Misconduct Reporting Form.

 Additional resources include the Office of Global Safety and Security (OGSS) and on-site contacts.
 These contacts can provide support and connections with resources as needed.
 The mission of the OGSS is to support Northwestern travelers in need abroad.
 They can be reached on campus during regular business hours or through the Northwestern University Police after hours and on weekends.
 View contact information.

 Study abroad students have designated on-site staff or faculty who receive training on responding to a report of sexual misconduct.
 Students traveling abroad for other purposes may not have a pre-determined on-site contact.
 Either group of students may also contact CARE, OGSS or the Office of Civil Rights and Title IX Compliance.

 Upon return to campus, the Office of Civil Rights and Title IX Compliance can provide continued assistance to students seeking academic, housing or other interim measures or accommodations.

 Reporting sexual misconduct